ProjectOpenSea/seaport-gossip/README.md

 The GraphQL server default starts at http://localhost:4000/graphql

-You can query for orders, add new orders, and subscribe to events.
+You can query for orders, and soon add new orders and subscribe to events.

 #### Querying orders